janetomsamondi/Sentiment-Analysis-on-Twitter-Data/README.md

  Out of the samples, we can see a highest number are Neutral on the topic.
 I assumed maybe it is because of the previous political histroy in the country, and it can also be a sign that many citizens have lost hope on the political class.
 Even though a good number still have positive sentiments on the topic.
 It is also good to note how low the number is with the negative sentiments, which is a good sign for the post election period.

- I also used the pretrained transfer leraning model: BERT Model. with an accuracy score of
+ I also used the pretrained transfer leraning model: BERT Model. with an accuracy score of about 90%